I'm currently writing my PhD dissertation, and procrastinating by heavily customising my LaTeX environment.

 • cp introduction/introduction.tex mynewchapter/mynewchapter.tex

-• (if you're using a local variables block, change the TeX-master setting in mynewchapter/chapter.tex)
+• (if you're using a local variables block, change the TeX-master setting in mynewchapter/content.tex)

 Here are some other details of my setup that you might find useful.

 I'm using biblatex for bibliography handling.
-It's an extremely flexible system that does the formatting of the reference list and the citation style in LaTeX code rather than the .bst postfix definition language.
+It's an extremely flexible system that does the formatting of the reference list and the citation style in LaTeX code rather than the BibTeX postfix definition language used to write .bst files.
 Lots of handy styles are available as package options, or you can define your own if you need something more specific.
 It's still in beta, but has worked perfectly for me; you can find it on CTAN.

 My definitions look like this (in thesis.sty):